NLnetLabs/domain/test-data/server/README.md

   as definedby the `SECTION` blocks of a `CHECK_ANSWER` step.
 As such the actual effects of TSIG signing are not visible nor explicitly tested for in test steps that use `KEY <KEYNAME>`.

+- Using a real client limits the control the tests have over the sent messages.
+  For example, irrespective of the query defined by a test, the client code will inject an EDNS TCP keep-alive OPT record before sending it.
+This can be worked around by using `MATCH MOCK_CLIENT` which will instruct the Stelline test framework to use a different UDP client which does not modify the request before sending.